 As a business owner, entrepreneur, or founder, it is never easy to face a potential employment law or business law problem, such as the examples listed above.
 If you ignore these legal issues or problems – if they remain your figurative uneaten frogs – then the problems usually worsen, and the loud croaking sounds will heighten your anxiety and worry.
 By contrast, dealing with these issues can be scary at first, but will eventually lead to a feeling of empowerment and satisfaction, and a renewed focus on running your business, practice, restaurant, store, or company.
 Perhaps it is comforting to know that “swallowing your frog” does not necessarily mean solving all of your legal challenges all at once.
 Simply deciding to address your business’ legal needs, and acting upon that decision, is a great example of eating your frog, one bite at a time.

 Although I am not a doctor, I am quite confident that there is no room in your stomach for butterflies and frogs to co-exist.

 Disclaimer: The information contained in this Article is provided for informational purposes only, and should not be construed as creating an attorney-client relationship, nor as legal advice on any specific matter that a person or business entity may be dealing with.
 Recipients of content from this article and / or website — clients or otherwise — should neither act nor refrain from acting, based on any content included in the article or on this site, without first seeking the appropriate legal or other professional advice from an attorney licensed in the recipient’s state, with respect to their particular facts, claims or circumstances at issue.
-The Law Firm (The Law Offices of Eric M. Sarver) and the author of this article (Eric M. Sarver, Esq.) each expressly disclaim all liability, in respect to actions taken or not taken, based on any or all the contents of this article and / or website.
+The Law Firm (The Sarver Law Firm, PLLC) and the author of this article (Eric M. Sarver, Esq.) each expressly disclaim all liability, in respect to actions taken or not taken, based on any or all the contents of this article and / or website.